melrief/sonic/README.md

 Sonic is a Scala implementation of [hedgehog](https://github.com/hedgehogqa) using [Cats](https://github.com/typelevel/cats) and [Monix](https://github.com/monix/monix).
-It is a direct translation of the [haskell implementation](https://github.com/hedgehogqa/haskell-hedgehog).
+It is a direct translation of the [Haskell implementation](https://github.com/hedgehogqa/haskell-hedgehog).
 It's still in early stage and lacks many parts of the original library but the core data structures are all implemented and working.

 ## Features